A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 A naive approach is to solve the linear system by setting $\S_{k*}=\lambda_r(\lambda_l\mathscr{L}_a+\lambda_r\I_J)^{-1}\X_{\frac{L}{2},*k}^T$.
 Unfortunately, the complexity is $O(J^3)$ for one single update.
 Similar to \cite{DBLP:conf/ijcai/LiY09}, the steepest descent method \cite{techreport/Shewchuk94} is used to iteratively update $\S_{k*}$:

-As discussed in \cite{DBLP:conf/ijcai/LiY09}, the use of steepest descent method dramatically reduces the computation cost in each iteration from $O(J^3)$ to $O(J)$.
+As discussed in \cite{DBLP:conf/ijcai/LiY09}, the steepest descent method dramatically reduces the computation cost in each iteration from $O(J^3)$ to $O(J)$.

-Given $\S$, we can learn $\W_l$ and $\b_l$ for each layer using the back-propagation algorithm.
+The M step involves learning $\W_l$ and $\b_l$ for each layer using the back-propagation algorithm given $\S$.
 By alternating the update of $\S$, $\W_l$, and $\b_l$, a local optimum for $\mathscr{L}$ can be found.
 Also, techniques such as including a momentum term may help to avoid being trapped in a local optimum.